 9. Some area restaurants, coffee shops

 Several local eateries provide a good opportunity to get out of the house and to help pave the way for a few non drive-thru meals in the future.
 Coffee shops in particular — such as Café Kopi, which has high chairs, games, and coloring materials — are good places to take kids from birth on up.
-Their menus feature several kid-friendly items, which are delivered with speed (less waiting, of course, equals a more manageable tot).
+Coffee shop menus typically offer kid-friendly items, which are delivered with speed (less waiting, of course, equals a more manageable tot).

 8. Moms’ groups